10d9e/shard/README.md

 **6. Refresh Shares**

-The refresh command can be run as many times as you want, and it doesn't require client interaction.
-Use the following command to refresh shares:
+The refresh command can be run as many times as you want, and it doesn't require client interaction. ~Note: that this is an interactive version of refreshing.
+Each node performs it's own refresh operations that propagates through the network automatically~ Use the following command to refresh shares:

 ```bash
 ❯ ./target/release/mpcnet --peer /ip4/127.0.0.1/tcp/40837/p2p/12D3KooWPjceQrSwdWXPyLLeABRXmuqt69Rg3sBYbU1Nft9HyQ6X refresh --key test --threshold 2 --size 10